 New SAT: 27 or higher on the Reading Test

-February 1: Priority financial aid deadline
+February 1: Priority financial aid date

 Every student is highly encouraged to file the FAFSA to be considered for the most financial aid, including scholarships, grants, loans and Federal Work-Study.
 Get important dates and simple steps for applying for aid.
 The FAFSA is available on October 1 each year, and filing by Ohio State’s priority date will provide you maximum aid consideration.